adrianfagerland/shell-repo/README.md

 3. Copy the `.pre-commit-config.yaml` and `.gitignore` file from this repo to the root of your project.
 In the future, remember to actively edit the `.gitignore` file if the need arises in order to prevent repo clutter.

 4. Create a new repo in the ReLU-NTNU organisation on GitHub.
-You do not need to add a license, `.gitignore` or `README.md`.
+You do not need to add a license, `.gitignore`, or `README.md`.
 Then, copy the URL of the repo which should appear after creating the repo.
 This should look something like `https://github.com/ReLU-NTNU/solution-seeker.git`.
 Then, set up git for your project with these commands:

 ```bash
 git init